hendricius/pizza-dough/README.md

 ## Resources

 [RESOURCES.md](RESOURCES.md) gathers all external information we love about pizza dough and pizza in general.
 If it's a blog article, or a research paper, or anything related to pizza...
 It's there.

+## Disclaimer

+I in no way claim that all of the information here is scientifically correct.
+This is not a work of professional science, but more a work of my endless research over the years.
+If you can further back some of my observations by scientific articles I would be more than happy if you created a pull request.